BrokeStudio/rainbow-chat/README.md

 Thanks to Sylvain Gadrat aka _RogerBidon_ for his awesome work on FCEUX.
 Thanks for adding Rainbow mapper support ! <3

-For more information on the Rainbow project, you can check its documentation (look for the 'rainbow-doc.md' file) or directly online: https://hackmd.io/@BrokeStudio/B1nU790HI
+For more information on the Rainbow project, you can check its documentation here: https://github.com/BrokeStudio/rainbow-lib/blob/master/rainbow-wifi.md

 ## /!\ IMPORTANT NOTE /!\